adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![pipeline](/images/classify_single_trajectory.png){: .align-center}

 Compared to GPS geospatial data, which is accurate to ~1 meter, Pathr's system presently achieves centimeter-precision in measuring customer location.
 This is thanks in part to the high pixel density of the typical store's security camera system.

-So in actual application, if x and y are floats with units of meters, x and y will contain meaningful position information to a depth of ~5 significant figures.
+So in actual application, if x and y are floats with units of meters, x and y will contain meaningful position information to a depth of ~3 decimal points.
 There is a lot of detail in this data!

-Presently, Pathr provides its retail customers with a heat-map analysis product that answers a manager's fundamental counting question, **"how many people visited each part of the store, and when?"**
+Presently, Pathr provides its retail customers with a heat-map analysis product that answers a retailer's fundamental counting question, **"how many people visited each part of the store, and when?"**

 # **Pathr is working to add trajectory classification**